Tailored Support

 2a.
 Sexual health knowledge

 Many international students lack knowledge about safe sex practices and may not be equipped to avoid unwanted pregnancies and sexually transmitted infections (STIs).
-A review of 22 studies of diverse international students found that Asian international students specifically were less knowledgeable about sexual and reproductive health, including STIs and preventative measures, than domestic students and other Western international/exchange students (Lim et al 2022).
+A review of 22 studies of diverse cross-border learners found that Asian international students specifically were less knowledgeable about sexual and reproductive health, including STIs and preventative measures, than domestic students and other Western international/exchange students (Lim et al 2022).
 Research also shows that international students are disproportionately affected by adverse sexual and reproductive health outcomes (Mundie et al 2021).

 Poor sexual health knowledge is likely to be related to limited sex education by parents and schools in their home countries, and the fear of being judged if students are seen to attend a doctor or an educational event to learn more about sexual health.
 Lim et al (2022) found that Asian female international students, in particular, knew little about available contraceptive options, suggesting minimal sex education back home.
 Similarly, sex education in schools in India is general and minimal.